-Mall evacuated after package found near Wisconsin GOP office
+All-clear after package found near Wisconsin GOP office

 No one was in the office when the package was discovered, Willems said.

-“We have differences in our views, in our philosophies, and our vision for America, but violence or threats of violence cannot stand because such actions lead to potential destruction that can’t be overcome,” Republican Party of Wisconsin Chairman Andrew Hitt said in a statement.

-A safety perimeter was set up and a local mall was evacuated.
-Police said they are working with several agencies to secure the area and are asking the public to avoid the area.
-The investigation is ongoing.
+A safety perimeter was set up and a strip mall was evacuated.

 Hudson is a town of about 14,000 located 25 miles (40 kilometers) east of Minneapolis.